 Visit Hummingbird Gardens in Sedona

-This year we have six Hummingbird Gardens on our tour.
-Only one has been on the full garden tour before (last seen five years ago).
+Our Hummingbird Gardens tour offers six unique gardens for you to visit.
+See their descriptions below.
 We selected these particular gardens for their beauty and variety, and for the owners’ dedication to being good stewards for the local hummingbird population.
+In fact, all of these gardens have been registered by the International Hummingbird Society as Certified Hummingbird Havens!

 A reminder that as wild creatures, the hummingbirds are on their own schedule.
 If they don’t happen to be present in a particular garden when you are, you can still enjoy exploring the possibilities for creating outdoor living spaces that appeal to both humans and hummingbirds.

-Located either in Central or West Sedona, all of the gardens are only a few miles from Hummingbird Central.
+The gardens are located in Central and West Sedona and Cornville.
 Because several of the gardens have extremely limited parking, we have arranged a hop-on hop-off shuttle to take you to them — no need to worry about parking, directions, or traffic.
 Your ticket gives you access to the gardens and the shuttle on both Saturday and Sunday.
-With hummingbirds most active early in the morning, the gardens will open at 7:30am and close at 1:30pm.
-The first shuttles will leave the SPAC parking lot at 7:15am.
+With hummingbirds most active early in the morning, the gardens will open at 6:30am and close at noon.
+The first shuttles will leave the SPAC parking lot at 6:20am and the last shuttles will leave at 11:00am.

 Rufous Hummingbird